-In the four years since its launch, NewsBiscuit has frequently set the news agenda by breaking some of the biggest national and international stories of recent times.
+In the eight years since its launch, NewsBiscuit has frequently set the news agenda by breaking some of the biggest national and international stories of recent times.
 NewsBiscuit readers were the first to learn of George Bush’s struggle to explain an eight-year gap on his CV and to get the lowdown on the coalition government’s plans for Nick Clegg to play with a toy steering wheel during Prime Minister’s Questions, and none will forget where they were when they heard that the Pools panel had declared the War on Terror an ‘Away Win’.
 We have also covered all the major social and human interest stories of the last four years, beating the mainstream media to such landmark scoops as Muslim veils to feature wearer’s picture, RyanAir to charge for emotional baggage, and Grandparent commends offspring’s superior parenting skills.
 And for those of you too busy to bother with words and reading, NewsBiscuit is proud to bring you the best blatantly-doctored photos to be seen anywhere since Stalin was a lad, provided by our in-house picture manipulator-in-chief, Red.
 (Why not ensure you never miss a story or picture again by signing up for our daily email?)

 But although John O’Farrell has been able to call on the support of seasoned comedy professionals Mark Burton and Pete Sinclair, NewsBiscuit still needs a limitless supply of free labour to oil the satirical cogs.
 And so, under the pretence of providing an outlet on the web for aspiring comedy writers, NewsBiscuit encourages outside contributors to submit stories and one-liners to its Writers’ Room, a form of wiki comedy writing that draws on the best principles of both David Cameron’s Big Society and outsourcing to Far East sweatshops.